 First Year English Library Instruction

-Every student in the first year at Barnard attends a session in the Library with her First Year English class (ENGL 1201/1204: Reinventing Literary History), either in the fall or the spring semester.
+Every student in the first year at Barnard attends a session in the Library with her First Year Writing class (ENGL 1201/1204), either in the fall or the spring semester.
 This includes an introduction to finding books and reference materials, using the scholarly databases and evaluating the material found.
 It also provides hands-on experience with searching.
 There is an accompanying online research guide.

 Library Orientation Tours